 The uniqueness of CNC Racing products and our competitors’ challenges strengthen our will to grow and innovate.
 Speed, precision and quality sustain the teamwork of qualified people that use the latest technologies and know-how in the sector.

 Before reaching the market a CNC Racing product must meet all the demands of our test pilots who are used to extremely high efficiency, safety and style standards.
 This is what we call Quality.
 CNC RACING stands for quality, reliability and top technical level.

-CNC RACING and Althea Racing intensify their collaboration for the new sporting year 2014: in the next season the colors and the products company of Arezzo, a leader in carbon and alloy accessories for motorcycles, will be present throughout the formation of motorcycle in the Team of Genesio Bevilacqua.
+CNC RACING and Althea Racing intensify their collaboration for the new sporting year 2014: in the next season the colours and the products company of Arezzo, a leader in carbon and alloy accessories for motorcycles, will be present throughout the formation of a motorcycle in the Team of Genesio Bevilacqua.

 The enthusiasm and passion for challenges that are common to CNC RACING and Althea Racing in addition to an important project of product development, for years there has been a relationship of trust and cooperation at 360 ° that enrich the experience and technology personally and professionally.

 CNC RACING and Althea Racing, adjustable rear sets RPS for the 2014 season:

 The PE400 rearsets that Niccolò Canepa will be using in the 2014 SBK World Championship, fitted on the Althea Racing Team’s Ducati 1199 SBK Evo, are the forerunners of the new RPS product line.
 The line caters to customers who want to get their hands (and feet) on the same technology used by the champion riders ripping up the SBK World series tracks.